emericg/MobileSharing/README.md

 ## Features

-- Handle the Android/iOS specific features about sending / recieving files, links, text between apps
+- Handle the Android/iOS specific features about sending / recieving files, links, text between apps.
 - Minimal disruption on the host project using it!
 Build it, link it, use it.
 - Send files, texts, links...
 - Receive files, texts, links...